-Co-founded by New Yorkers for Parks, the New York League of Conservation Voters, and District Council 37, the NYC Parks workers’ union
+New Yorkers for Parks co-founded Play Fair along with the New York League of Conservation Voters and District Council 37, the NYC Parks workers’ union.

-City parks cover 14% of NYC but the NYC Parks budget is just 0.5% of the total City budget – even with the FY22 NYC Parks budget being the largest ever adopted by the city.
-NYC’s parks are critical infrastructure that have been overlooked and underfunded for too long.
-The pandemic laid bare the inequities in NYC's park system and highlighted the dire need to fund and build more parks to ensure equitable access for all New Yorkers.
+14% of New York City is parkland, but the NYC Parks Department's budget is just 0.6% of the total city budget.
+Parks are critical infrastructure which have been overlooked and underfunded for fifty years.
+The pandemic revealed longstanding inequities and highlighted the dire need to invest in the development and maintenance of a 21st-century parks system for all New Yorkers.

-The Mayor and City Council need to adopt our Five Point Plan for Park Equity and fully dedicate 1% of the budget to NYC Parks so that New Yorkers can finally secure the equitable, 21st-century parks system they deserve.
+The Play Fair Coalition calls on the Mayor and City Council to adopt our Five Point Plan for Park Equity and dedicate 1% of the budget to NYC Parks.

 The Play Fair Coalition includes: